nina-roth/Minesweeper/README.md

 # Minesweeper
-Minesweeper game in QT/QML
+Minesweeper game in QT/QML -- minimum version Qt 5.5

-The master branch requires Qt 5.8!
-If you have Qt 5.5 the "Qt_Version_5p5" branch should work!
+The master branch uses Menus for navigation (selecting difficulty etc), which have only been tested in OSX.
+If you have Ubuntu, the "Qt_Version_5p5" branch has buttons!

 To compile: